DaringGames/DareToConsent/README.md

 **How the Game Flows**

  * **Choose a theme:** Will you do creative dares?
 Humiliating dares?
 Food dares?
 There are 14 theme cards to choose from
- * **On your turn:** Complete a pair dare, do a solo dare, start a drink, or pass
+ * **On your turn:** Choose a dare from the menu, and collect consent cards from other players to see who might join you
- * **New Dares:** Once someone completes the highest dare, a new harder dare is proposed and voted on
+ * **New Dares:** Once someone completes the biggest dare, they choose the next dare, with each dare more daring than the last
- * **Find your limit:** Play ends when dares no longer escalate, and the player with the most points wins
+ * **Who is the most daring?:** First player to 20 points is the winner

 <p align="center">
   <img src="https://github.com/DaringGames/ShoelessWinkers/blob/main/promo%20art/Theme%20Card%20Examples.png?raw=true" width=800>